Leave of Absence

 Withdrawal from Courses

-Students who are currently enrolled may withdraw from a class without academic penalty during the course drop period.
-A withdrawal after the course drop period will be recorded as a failing grade in all courses, unless the student has been granted permission to withdraw without academic penalty by the Petition Committee.
+Students may withdraw from a class without academic penalty during the course drop period.
+Withdrawals after the course drop period ends are permissible through the 10th week of a 15-week Fall or Spring semester or the 6th week of a 10-week Summer semester.
+Withdrawals will be recorded with a grade of Withdraw Fail (WF) and calculated in the student’s GPA in the same manner as an F. Students wishing to withdraw without academic penalty must submit a petition to the Petition Committee requesting to Withdraw Pass (WP).
+A WP grade is not calculated in the student’s GPA.
 The official withdrawal date is the date the Office of the Registrar is notified of the student’s intention to withdraw.

 Note: An enrolled student who withdraws from the Seminary will be withdrawn from his or her courses, and will receive the appropriate grade notation (WP or WF).
 A student who desires to withdraw from his or her courses but does not desire to withdraw from the Seminary should use the Academic Petition Form rather than the LOA / Withdrawal Form.